SerumYouNeed/Wheel-Of-Fortune/README.md

 A super fun version of classic *Wheel of Fortune* game implemented in Java.

 This project is a console-based version of the classic game, where player spin a wheel and guess letters in hidden phrases.
-Includes support for categories like Disney animated movies, and famous actors (to be backed by a database in future versions).
+Includes support for categories like Disney animated movies, proverbs and famous actors.

 ---

 ## 🚀 Features (WIP)

-- Connecion with puzzle database.
+- Connection with puzzle database.
 - Random wheel spin mechanics with field selector
 - Letter guessing and puzzle solving
 - Console-based user interface
 - Planned:
   - database integration with categories:
-    - 📜 Proverbs
-    - 🎬 Movie titles
     - 🎭 Actors' names
   - multiplayer mode
   - timer of round